contentful/apps/apps/netlify/README.md

 ## Local Development

-In order to develop Netlify App locally you will need to run locally both the Netlify Contentful Application (living in `frontend`), and the Lambda functions (in `lambda`) which handle Netlify build hooks.
+In order to develop Netlify App locally, you will need to run both the Netlify Contentful Application (living in `frontend`), and the Lambda functions (in `lambda`) which handle Netlify build hooks.

 Technologies involved are: